cloudedbats/cloudedbats_wurb_2020/README.md

 are recommended are USB memory sticks, an USB GPS receiver and a Power bank for single night sessions.

 **Release plan:** With this software version I will start to use Semantic versioning (https://semver.org/) and keep track on changes between releases.
-Since there are earlier major WURB releases the first release here is named "0.8.0".
+Since there are earlier WURB releases the first release here is named "0.8.0".
 Release "0.9.0" will contain at least the most important parts from the issue list.
-When it has been used for a while and seem to be stable there will be a release "1.0.0", and this major release will break the backward compatibility for the REST API.
+When it has been used for a while and seems to be stable there will be a release "1.0.0", and this major release will break the backward compatibility for the REST API.
 Since it is a spare time project there are no dates assigned for these releases.